Zerifa Wahid: Zerifa Wahid Productions

 Zerifa Wahid launched her own production company, Zerifa Wahid Productions (ZWP).
 Being very intimately associated with the theatre movement in Assam with powerful performances in several stage plays and who loves to call herself a "Theatre Worker", ZWP has successfully acted and produced well-known Stage Plays like Girish Karnad's The Fire And The Rain, the Assamese version of which was named Agnibrishti, British dramatist's Peter Shaffer's Five Finger Exercise, the Assamese Adaptation of which was named Pancharatna; Girish Karnad's Nagamandala, which was selected in the Mahrindra Excellence in Theatre Awards 2012 with ten nominations and was staged in Delhi on 5 March 2012.
 Purush, a play by Padmashree Arun Sharma was staged in 2012 under the banner of her production.

 In June 2013, ZWP staged another play by Padmashri Arun Sarma, Napoleon, at Rabindra Bhawan, Guwahati.
 The several shows of Napoleon won unprecedented response from the audience and media acclaim.
 Continuing with its tradition, ZWP launched its latest play Moromor Bondhu, an adaptation of A. R. Gurney's Love Letters in Assamese on 25 July 2014 in Guwahati.
 Expanding its creative endeavours, ZWP introduced a festival of plays in the months of November and December 2014 named as Just Theatre in Guwahati, which showcased three plays: Girish Karnad's Nagamandala, Arun Sarma's Napoleon, and A. R. Gurney's Love Letters in its Assamese adaptation, called Moromor Bondhu.
 In 2015, ZWP produced the Assamese Adaptation of Girish Karnad's very popular play, Wedding Album.
 In March 2016, she produced premiered Gurney's Love Letters, retaining the Assamese adapted name Moromor Bondhu.

+Political career

+Wahid joined Raijor Dal in 2020.
+On 15 March 2021, she left Raijor Dal and joined the Assam Jatiya Parishad after being denied party ticket in the 2021 Assam Legislative Assembly elections.